Amount of pension

 If you retire after your lower old-age pension age, the increase for deferred retirement will increase your pension by 0.4 per cent per month for each month following your lower old-age pension age.
 However, no increase for deferred retirement will accrue during the months when you are paid an unemployment benefit.

-Pension also accrues on social benefits
+Pension also accrues on unpaid periods

 Social benefits may also increase your pension when you have earned at least a total of EUR 18.410,22 (in 2021) from employment during your career or when your YEL income as a self-employed person has reached at least the same amount.